triplea24/lazyrestview/README.md

 # Lazy Rest View
-An simple list view for android with rest methods and easy to use.
+A simple list view for android with rest methods and easy to use.